-Use of derivatives:
+Use of derivatives

 The group transacts derivatives for three primary purposes: to create risk management solutions for clients, to manage the portfolio risks arising from client business and to manage and hedge the group's own risks.
 Derivatives (except for derivatives which are designated as effective hedging instruments as defined in IAS 39) are held for trading.
-The held for trading classification includes two types of derivatives: those used in sales and trading activities, and those used for risk management purposes but which for various reasons do not meet the qualifying criteria for hedge accounting.
+Within the held-for-trading classification are two types of derivatives: those used in sales and trading activities, and those used for risk management purposes but which for various reasons do not meet the qualifying criteria for hedge accounting.
 The second category includes derivatives managed in conjunction with financial instruments designated at fair value.
 These activities are described more fully below.

 The group's derivative activities give rise to significant open positions in portfolios of derivatives.
-These positions are managed constantly to ensure that they remain within acceptable risk levels, with matching deals being used to achieve this where necessary.
-When entering into derivative transactions, the group employs the same credit risk management procedures to assess and approve potential credit exposures that are used for traditional lending.
+These positions are managed constantly to ensure that they remain within acceptable risk levels.
+When entering into derivative transactions, the group employs the same credit risk management framework to assess and approve potential credit exposures that is used for traditional lending.

-Trading derivatives:
+Trading derivatives

 Most of the group's derivative transactions relate to sales and trading activities.
 Sales activities include the structuring and marketing of derivative products to customers to enable them to take, transfer, modify or reduce current or expected risks.
-Trading activities in derivatives are entered into principally for the purpose of generating profits from short-term fluctuations in price or margin.
+Trading activities in derivatives are entered into principally for the purpose of generating profits from short-term fluctuations in price or margin and for the risk management of exposure arising from customer activities.

 Positions may be traded actively or be held over a period of time to benefit from expected changes in exchange rates, interest rates, equity prices or other market parameters.
 Trading includes market-making, positioning and arbitrage activities.
 Market-making entails quoting bid and offer prices to other market participants for the purpose of generating revenues based on spread and volume; positioning means managing market risk positions in the expectation of benefiting from favourable movements in prices, rates or indices; arbitrage involves identifying and profiting from price differentials between markets and products.

-As mentioned above, other derivatives classified as held-for-trading include non-qualifying hedging derivatives, ineffective hedging derivatives and the components of hedging derivatives that are excluded from assessing hedge effectiveness.
+As mentioned above, other derivatives classified as held for trading include non-qualifying hedging derivatives, ineffective hedging derivatives and the components of hedging derivatives that are excluded from assessing hedge effectiveness.
 Non-qualifying hedging derivatives are entered into for risk management purposes but do not meet the criteria for hedge accounting.
-These include derivatives managed in conjunction with financial instruments designated at fair value.
+Trading derivatives also include derivatives managed in conjunction with financial instruments designated at fair value.

-Gains and losses from changes in the fair value of derivatives, including the contractual interest, that do not qualify for hedge accounting are reported in 'Net trading income', except for derivatives managed in conjunction with financial instruments designated at fair value, where gains and losses are reported in 'Net income from financial instruments designated at fair value', together with the gains and losses on the economically hedged items.
-Where the derivatives are managed with debt securities in issue, the contractual interest is shown in 'interest expense' together with the interest payable on the issued debt.
+Gains and losses from changes in the fair value of derivatives, including the contractual interest, that do not qualify For hedge accounting are reported in 'Net trading income' except for derivatives managed in conjunction with financial instruments designated at fair value, where gains and losses are reported in 'Net income from financial instruments designated at fair value' together with the gains and losses on the economically hedged items.
+Where the derivatives are managed with debt securities in issue, the contractual interest is shown in 'Interest expense' together with the interest payable on the issued debt.

-The notional or contractual amounts of these instruments indicate the nominal value of transactions outstanding at the balance sheet date; they do not represent amounts at risk.
+The notional contract amounts of derivatives held for trading purposes indicate the nominal value of transactions outstanding at the balance sheet date; they do not represent amounts at risk.